 A more organised way of making use of a Jack Russell terrier for rat control would be to go out at night with a torch and just take a look around to see if there are any rats.
 It’s at night that the rats are likely to be around on the surface and out of their burrows.
 A keen terrier will quickly identify a rat and go after it.
 Terriers are quick on their feet.
 A rat stands little chance of surviving when a terrier gets hold of it.
 The kill is quick because this is something that Jack Russell Terriers are particularly good at.

 How do I kill a rat?

-We already looked at cats and dogs to keep the population of rats down and tackle them whenever they turn up.
+We’ve already looked at cats and dogs to keep the population of rats down.
 This is a regular option if you have an effective cat or dog but there are other things you can do.

 If you can use a gun, rats are relatively easy target to shoot because they don’t run particularly fast.
 They are also creatures of habit; you can predict where and when they are going to run.

 As for what type of gun do you need to shoot rats, it largely depends on what do you feel comfortable with.
 You can use an air rifle if you are a really good shot.
 With an air rifle you have only got one pallet that has to hit the target.
 These are best used when the target is motionless which may happen on occasions when trying to shoot a rat.

 The most effective type of gun for shooting a rat is the shotgun.
 This doesn’t have to be a very powerful shotgun.
 With any shotgun there is a much better chance of hitting the target because a shotgun cartridge has many pellets and it will only take one pellet to hit the target to secure a kill.